-Program Continue/Modify/Delete Goal 1 - Develop healthy and well- ll-balanced communities through cooperation between public and private entities. effects of excessive noise, BOS light, traffic, and exposure ponsibility: PBS and S The County regularly uses GIS to identify incompatible uses, especially as they relate to WUI, Flood Hazards, Seismic, etc. The information and data layers are readily shared with any who request it.
+Program Continue/Modify/Delete Goal 1 - Develop healthy an Goal 1 - Develop healthy and well-balanced communities through cooperation between public and private entities.
+Action 1.1a Minimize the effects of excessive noise, light, traffic, and exposure to hazardous industrial facilities and uses through the appropriate location of all new housing away from incompatible uses.
+Use Geographic Information Systems (GIS) and other tools to map and identify incompatible uses during the General Plan amendment process to change General Plan landuse classifications.
+Responsibility: PBS and BOS Time frame: Ongoing The County regularly uses GIS to identify incompatible uses, especially as they relate to WUI, Flood Hazards, Seismic, etc. The information and data layers are readily shared with any who request it.
 This Action will be continued.